Ultri-Izzup/ultri-website/sharedchain.com/docs/proposal/info/index.md

 I've been involved in startups and Internet development for over 35 years.
 I was the primary architect for a similar blockchain project for Bitlov back in 2014.
 Back then, the market wasn't ready for a product that didn't use an expensive cryptographic proof.
 Ethereum's proof-of-stake has changed that.

+Denis Azamfire is the other primary developer.
+He is from Romania and will eventually manage a European sibling to the Ultri co-op being formed.

-All developers are members of Ultri, a startup tech co-op dedicated to creating open source products.
-This provides the project with a team to help monetize the product and ensure its continued growth without a constant stream of grants.
-The co-op backing also allows us to stay on track in the event a core developer leaves the team mid-project.
+We are both members of Ultri, a startup tech co-op dedicated to creating open source products.
+We have a members in multiple European countries and are growing every day.
+The co-op provides the project with a team to help monetize the product and ensure its continued growth without a constant stream of grants.
+Co-op backing also allows us to stay on track in the event a core developer leaves the team mid-project.

-**Requested Amount:** 40,000 euro
+**Requested Amount:** 50,000 euro

 **Explain what the requested budget will be used for?
 Does the project have other funding sources, both past and present?